DevByKras/To-Do-List-Web-Page/README.md

 1. Clone the repository
 2. Open the index.html file in a web browser.
 3. Enter your tasks in the input box and manage them using the provided buttons.

+## Additional Information
+The project was developed within the framework of web development practice.
+It is created for educational purposes only and is not a commercial product.